EITLabworks/sciopy/README.md

 ### Preliminary Installation for Windows

+__If you run this you won't be able to connect the Instrument to the sciospec default program.__

 You need libusb, to get it, install Zadig (https://zadig.akeo.ie/).
 Then Option/list all devices.
 Having the Sciospec instrument connected select the Right entry and install libusb-win32 (v1.4.0.0).